Skip to content

 Applicants are evaluated based on the following criteria:

 • IMPACT.
 Impact looks different for every organization.
-We prioritize organizations with a proven model and track record that can clearly illustrate the ways in which communities or systems have been changed.
+We prioritize organizations that have a proven track record and can clearly illustrate through data, evidence, examples, and stories the ways in which communities or systems have been changed.

 • LASTING CHANGE.
 We lift up organizations that understand and address the root causes of a challenge and contribute to long-term solutions—whether through expanding agency for individuals, shifting the conditions that hold the problem in place, or influencing the sector and collaborating with others.